 Many pregnant women do not want to take any medications while pregnant.
-Fortunately, in addition to pharmaceutical treatments for morning sickness, natural remedies can be used to treat morning sickness symptoms.
+Fortunately, in addition to pharmaceutical treatments for morning sickness, a natural morning sickness remedy can be used to treat morning sickness symptoms.
 Many of the most commonly used and effective treatments for morning sickness are natural ones.
 This is empowering news for women who prefer natural remedies over pharmaceutical treatments for addressing the symptoms of morning sickness.

 For women who prefer to treat morning sickness naturally, natural remedies are an option.
 Natural remedies for morning sickness involve restoring balance to the body, making dietary and lifestyle changes, and using noninvasive products to treat morning sickness.
 While antacids and prescription drugs can be used to treat morning sickness, natural remedies do not include the use of pharmaceutical drugs.

 Fortunately, there are many steps you can take to head off morning sickness before it starts.
 Since pregnant women are super-sensitive to smell, odors can often trigger morning sickness.
 Avoiding smells that make you gag or feel sick can help prevent morning sickness.
 Prenatal vitamins are notorious for triggering nausea, especially when taken on an empty stomach.
 To prevent nausea caused by vitamins, take your vitamin with your largest meal of the day.
 Eating every few hours can also help to prevent morning sickness.
 Having something in your stomach can help keep irritating stomach acids, which can cause nausea and heartburn, under control.